 Emergency Contraception

-Emergency contraception is a way to prevent pregnancy if:
+Emergency contraception is a way to prevent pregnancy after unprotected vaginal sex.
+For example, you can use it if:

 • You had sex without using birth control.
 There is a chance that you could get pregnant even if you haven't started having periods yet or you are getting close to menopause.